-A year and a half ago I was miserable.
+A couple years ago I was miserable.
 I was lost.
 I had spent so much time during my kids' early years working at the office assuming that my perseverance would eventually lead to a fulfilling career.
 Then, during the time I did have with my family, I was distracted.
 I was constantly checking work emails or planning my kids' extracurricular activities or cleaning dishes - rather than just sitting on the floor and playing with them.
-When I was focused on self-care, such as working out or spending time with friends, I felt guilty that I wasn’t with my family.
+When I was focused on self-care, such as exercising or spending time with friends, I felt guilty that I wasn’t with my family.

 At work, at home, with friends - it was all a constant battle of managing the guilt.